 The game is free to play, regularly updated, and provides a premium option should you decide you want unlimited active games, private messaging, vacation periods, or a slew of other features not included with a standard account.

-Land Grab — Free
+Land Grab (Free)

 Although it’s not Risk per say, Land Grab is another browser-based strategy game that shares many similarities to Risk without any association whatsoever, legally speaking.
 After creating a free account, players can participate in up to four game at once as they battle for ultimate world domination on more than 60 user-created maps.
-The interface and maps are decent — not outstanding — but what can you expect when players create the content?
+The interface and maps are decent — not outstanding, but what can you expect when players create the content?
 Nevertheless, some of the maps are standouts and show a good deal of promise.
 Land Grab ranks among the best Risk-like games given the fully-fledged customization options, strong base community, and excellent replay value.

-Major Command — Free
+Major Command (Free)

 Cartographers rejoice!
-Major Command, aka MajCom to some, boasts some of the most stunning Riskesque gameplay currently available online.
+Major Command, aka “MajCom,” boasts some of the most stunning Riskesque gameplay currently available online.
 The interface and map design are simply gorgeous, whether you are confined to a single battlefield in Africa or operating on a global scale, and the ability to choose between Casual and Real Time game modes adds a level depth that’s hard to find elsewhere.
 Like Risk, players are randomly assigned a region and given deployable troops in an effort to conquer the entire map or reach the mission objective.

 The game is free to play, routinely updated, and features a lively community that can never seem to get enough of Major Command.
 Try joining a clan, entering a tournament, or opting for the premium version if you really want to get down and dirty.

-War Gear – Free
+War Gear (Free)

 With more than 200 public maps, War Gear is one of the most extensive and customizable options when it comes to playing Risk-like alternatives.
 The site allows players to schedule their games on their own time — whether you want to take turns over a period of several days or mere hours — and features a vast wealth of user-created content.
 Launched in 2009, the site maintains a strong, loyal following four years later and is still constantly growing and evolving.

-The support team, something we sometimes write off when it comes to free game sites, is one of the best around, given its openness to consider community suggestions and its innovative features.
+The support team, something we sometimes write off when it comes to free game sites, is one of the best around, given its openness to community suggestions and its innovative features.
 Other noteworthy features include the ability to host private matches and comprehensive hot key support.
 The only downside is an inconsistency between maps.

-Warlight is Risk alternative that is actually worth it both on and offline.
+Warlight is a Risk alternative that is actually worth it both on and offline.
 The game features an admirable AI, a decent collection of maps, competitive ladders, and compelling gameplay that works in the same vein as the rest of the picks on our list.
 Some of the maps are massive (3,000 territories) and players can choose the pace at which the game plays out if they want more fast-paced gameplay than is traditionally offered.
-The site is also frequently updated, with new features being rolled out regularly, and boasts one of the more flexible engine game engines out there.
+The site is also frequently updated, with new features rolling out regularly, and boasts one of the more flexible game engines out there.

-While we welcome the greater customization the engine offers, the varying gameplay mechanics and modes can be a bit much for just the novice gamer, taking considerable time to get up to speed.
+While we welcome the greater customization the engine offers, the varying gameplay mechanics and modes can be a bit much for the novice gamer, taking considerable time to get up to speed.
 The active community is also fairly small and forum posts remain sparse at times.